burt202/table-tennis-scoring/readme.md

 ## Table Tennis Scoring

-A league and fixture generator for table tennis leagues
+A league and fixture generator for table tennis

 ### Initial Setup